 Buying a house in Oklahoma is an exciting milestone, but the process can take some time.
 Several factors, like your financial situation, market conditions, and the local economy can affect both how long it takes you to find a home and how much it costs you.

-For example, homes in Guymon are hitting the market at $240,000 and selling within 46 days — 14 days faster than the state average! — so you'll need to move quickly if you want to beat out the competition.
+For example, homes in Oklahoma City are hitting the market at $320,123 and selling within 48 days — 14 days faster than the state average! — so you'll need to move quickly if you want to beat out the competition.

-The more you know about the steps to buying a house and Oklahoma's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.
+The more you know about the home buying process and Oklahoma's current real estate trends, the more prepared you'll be to navigate this complicated process as quickly and smoothly as possible.

-No matter where you are in your home buying journey, Clever's concierge team can connect you with local real estate pros who will help you purchase your Oklahoma dream home!
+No matter where you are in your home buying journey, Clever can connect you with local real estate pros who will help you purchase your Oklahoma dream home!

 The best part?
 Clever's service is 100% free!
 You can meet local lenders and real estate agents with no obligation.
 If you don't find the perfect match, you can walk away at any time.